 A vintage, possibly antique, Ottoman or Middle Eastern scribe’s brass combined pen box and inkwell, with hinged inkwell lid in the form of a shell.
-The sides of the box and inwell are mainly plain, although there is a little engraving (see photographs).
+The sides of the box and inkwell are mainly plain, although there is a little engraving (see photographs).
+This inkwell and quill box is in the style of that carried by Qadis and used to record crime and sentence in their books of Record.

 These portable brass containers were used to hold quills and ink during desert expeditions.